virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 -   the container is scaled (starts at the newly added nodes)

--   the Restart button is pressed at the dashboard calling the [RestartNodesByGroup](http://apidoc.devapps.jelastic.com/5.4-private/#!/api/environment.Control-method-RestartNodesByGroup) and [RestartNodeById](http://apidoc.devapps.jelastic.com/5.4-private/#!/api/environment.Control-method-RestartNodeById) API methods (only for native Docker containers)
+-   the Restart button is pressed at the dashboard calling the [RestartNodes](https://docs.jelastic.com/api/#!/api/environment.Control-method-RestartNodes) API method (only for native Docker containers)

 <!-- end of startService section -->